 Over the years I’ve used both methods, and I’m currently grouping my Today tasks by role.
 I also have Things display my calendar items for today at the top of the list.

 A helpful feature added to Things 3 is the ability to list some tasks in your Today list to be done This Evening.
 That way, things that you plan to do after work don’t clutter up your list.

-The Today List may be my favorite feature in Things.
+My personal take: The Today List may be my favorite feature in Things.
 It means that once I start working I can keep working because everything that needs to be done is right in front of me.
 It also means that I’m less likely to miss deadlines.